khiav223577/active_model_cachers/README.md

   - If symbol, e.g. `:posts`: Monitoring on the association.
 It will monitor all attributes of `Post` and set the `foreign_key'.

   - The default value depends on the `name`.
+If `name`:

-If is an association, monitoring the association klass.
-If is an attribute, monitoring current klass and the attribute name.
-If others, monitoring nothing.
+  - Is an association, monitoring the association klass

+  - Is an attribute, monitoring current klass and the attribute name

+  - In other cases, monitoring nothing

 ### :on